Roma Street station construction update - February and March 2025

 Roma Street – Opposite Makerston Street

-The below works are ongoing and features both day and night work:
+The below works features both day and night work:

-• Oversized deliveries to and from site including crawler crane and tower crane segments, and permanent canopy steel
+• Oversized deliveries to and from site including crawler crane, permanent canopy steel, mechanical and electrical equipment and architectural panelling

-• Intermittent stop-and-hold traffic control and partial lane closures along Roma Street and inner northern busway
+• Intermittent stop-and-hold traffic control, partial lane closures and footpath diversions along Roma Street, Inner Northern Busway and in the pedestrian gantry

-• Ground strengthening and preparation works including excavation, elevated work platforms, mobile cranes, vacuum trucks and hand tools.
+• Preparatory works including excavation requiring elevated work platforms, cranes, vacuum trucks and hand tools.

 Western services building